 I've read up on how the top and bottom tensioning is supposed to work, but it hasn't helped.
 I've got the bobbin adjusted so it lets out about an inch when I bounce it by the thread.
 Adjusting the top tension from there doesn't seem to make much difference.
 I always get the loops.
 The weird thing is that the top thread seems really hard to pull out when I do it by hand.
 It's so hard that's it sometimes breaks.
 Why should tension that seems stiff to the hand pull through when the machine sews? [more inside]

+I tried to install linux on a win8 laptop and failed although I tried everything to disable UEFI and security boot options in Bios.
+So I think there is no solution to install Linux on certain win8 Laptops.
+But someone told me of course I can install Linux on any win8 laptops by using virtualbox.
 So I'm wondering why can it be done?
 How exactly is virtualbox/virtual machine works for this issue? can anybody explain this to me in a easy to understand way?
 Thanks very much.

 Does this exist?
 I want a 3D simulation program where I can experiment with gears (including bevel gears), slots and slides, eccentric cranks, levers, maybe even chain drives and belts and pulleys.
 Ideally I'd be able to change sizes, numbers/shapes of teeth, location of the drive shaft, etc. to see how those changes affect the motion of the gadget. [more inside]

 I've recently become interested in machine learning and want to know some good resources for a beginner! [more inside]

 In search of a good drum machine program to download.
 What are some good recommendations? [more inside]